mdsumner/secret.santa/README.md

 "
 Dear adults[firstx[,1]], you have been assigned two people for Secret Santa!

 {adults[firstx[,2]]} and {adults[firstx[,3]]}.

 Please gift just these two adults for xmas day.

 There are twelve adults in the Secret Santa pool.
 Your name has also been discreetly assigned to two other adults.

-(No pressure on the gift, just choose something that works for you).
+(No pressure on the gifts, just choose something that works for you).

+Please respond that you got this message and agree to accept this vitally important Xmas mission.

 Happy December!